axeluhl/sailing-analytics/wiki/info/landscape/amazon-ec2.md

 * accept HTTPS/TLS connections on port 443, using the ACM-managed certificate for ``*.sapsailing.com`` and ``sapsailing.com`` and also forwarding to the ``HTTP-to-sapsailing-dot-com`` target group
 * optionally, this NLB could be extended by UDP port mappings in case we see a use case for UDP-based data streams that need forwarding to specific applications, such as the Expedition data typically sent on ports 2010 and following

+Additionally, we have created a CNAME record for ``*.sapsailing.com`` pointing at a default application load balancer (ALB) (currently ``DefDynsapsailing-com-1492504005.eu-west-1.elb.amazonaws.com``) in our default region (eu-west-1).
+Thie default ALB is also called our "dynamic ALB" because it doesn't depend on DNS rules other than the default one for ``*.sapsailing.com``, so other than changes to the DNS which can take minutes to hours to propagate through the world-wide DNS, changes to the default ALB's rule set take effect immediately.
+Like all ALBs, this one also has a default rule that refers all traffic not matched by other rules to a target group that forwards traffic to an (in the future probably multiple) Apache httpd webserver.
+All these ALBs handle SSL termination by means of an ACM-managed certificate that AWS automatically renews before it expires.
+The traffic routed to the target groups is always HTTP only.

+Further ALBs may exist in addition to the default ALB and the NLB for ``sapsailing.com``.
+Those will then have to have one or more DNS record(s) pointing to them for which matching rules based on the hostname exist in the ALB listener's rule set.
+This set-up is specifically appropriate for "longer-lived" content where during archiving or dismantling a DNS lag is not a significant problem.

-### Webserver
+### Apache httpd Webserver and Reverse Proxy

-The web server currently exists only as one instance but could now be replicated to other availabililty zones (AZ)s, entering those other IPs into the ``HTTP-to-sapsailing-dot-com`` target group (and, as will be described further below, to the ``CentralWebServerHTTP*`` (for the "dynamic" ALB in eu-west-1) or ``{ALB-name}-HTTP`` (for all DNS-mapped ALBs) target group of each application load balancer (ALB) in the region).
+The web server currently exists only as one instance but could now be replicated to other availability zones (AZ)s, entering those other IPs into the ``HTTP-to-sapsailing-dot-com`` target group (and, as will be described further below, to the ``CentralWebServerHTTP*`` (for the "dynamic" ALB in eu-west-1) or ``{ALB-name}-HTTP`` (for all DNS-mapped ALBs) target group of each application load balancer (ALB) in the region).
 For all of sapsailing.com it does not (no longer) care about SSL and does not need to have an SSL certificate (anymore).
 In particular, it offers the following services:

 * hudson.sapsailing.com - a Hudson installation on dev.internal.sapsailing.com
 * bugzilla.sapsailing.com - a Bugzilla installation under /usr/lib/bugzilla